Alyssa Ube

-Alyssa Jane Amor Ube (born August 5, 1998) is a Filipino professional footballer who plays as a midfielder for PFF Women's League club Stallion Laguna and the Philippines women's national team.
+Alyssa Jane Amor Ube (born August 5, 1998) is a Filipino professional footballer who plays as a midfielder for Ayeyawady and the Philippines women's national team.

+Club career

+Ayeyarwady

+In 2025, she was signed by Ayeyarwady W.F.C to become one of the two first international footballers within the Myanmar Women League,Myanmar Women League Champion with Ayeyawady WFC.

 International career

 Philippines

 Ube received her first senior call-up for the Philippines in the 2022 AFC Women's Asian Cup qualifiers.
 She made her senior international debut in a 2–1 win against Hong Kong.